Nadal into 13th Roland Garros semi-final, hits out at 'dangerous' night life

 They also had to wait for another women's last-eight tie to be completed after two others had kicked off the programme.

-The sparse crowd that greeted them wore thick coats, scarves and hats.
+The sparse and shivering crowd that greeted them wore thick coats, scarves and hats.

 Nadal will be playing in a 34th semi-final at the majors.